 A basic staircase

 A staircase is a simple thing made up of wooden components.
-A simple staircase would comprise of two strings which contain timbers treads that we step on and risers that prevent our feet fromsliding through.
+A basic staircase would comprise of two strings which contain timber treads that we step on and risers that prevent our feet from sliding through.

 The tread and the rise are housed in the string.
 Traditionally the housing would be cut with a mallet and chisel.
 Some of the material is first removed with a brace and bit.